Last Updated on September 4, 2021 by Julia Wilson

 The Oriental cat’s body is long, tubular and muscular, the legs are long and slender, and the paws are oval and the tail is long and tapers to a fine point.

 The coat should lie close to the body, be soft, fine and glossy, with no trace of a coarse texture.
 One thing I have noticed on both of the Oriental cats I’ve had has they had a scattering of grey hairs around their neck.

-All coat colours and patterns are accepted with exception to pointed.
+All coat colours and patterns are accepted except for pointed.
 According to the Cat Fanciers Association, the Oriental comes in 600 colours and patterns in both short and long hair.

 The Oriental is very similar to his Siamese cousin in personality and can be quite talkative as well as friendly, confident, outgoing, highly intelligent, lively, sociable, curious and affectionate.
 They stay kitten-like well into adulthood.
 Despite being an active breed, they also love to snuggle on your lap on an evening.